dvd101x/web-thermodynamics/README.md

 Here is a similar project [Engineering-Solver](https://github.com/dvd101x/Engineering-Solver) that includes additional features:

-* Text editor with syntax highlighting, find and replace, closing parenthesis, etc.
 * Saves in the browser (you can continue where you left off)
 * 9 workspaces, so you can try different things
-* The interface doesn't freeze during big calculaitons (uses a webworker)
+* Uses a webworker to avoid freezing during big calculaitons
 * A few more examples focused on the many features of mathjs

 # References